damgam0288/comp2120-a3/Activity-1-User-Stories.md

 # User stories for Inventory system

+As a player, I want to be able to choose what items in my invenotry I want to equip, so that I can interact with enemies the way that I want.
+As a player, I want to be able to store items in an inventory, so that I can use items later on in the game.

+As a designer, I want the player's inventory to be capped, so that it creates more strategy around what items the player chooses to pick up.
+As a designer, I want the items in the inventory to be useful and different in some way, so that there is a reason for the player to choose which items to use and pick up throughout the game.

 # User stories for Additional Feature 1

+As a player, I want to be able to pause the game, so that I can leave the computer and know my progress will not change.
+As a player, I want to be able to unpause the game, so that when the game is in a paused state I can continue playing where I left off.

+As a designer, I want the paused game state to change, to clearly indicate when the game is paused and expecting a particular input to continue.

 # User stories for Additional Feature 2

+As a player, I want to be able to level up my character, so that I can play the game and progess the way that I want to.
+As a player, I want to be able to achieve all in-game achievements, so that I can feel a sense of full completion and mastery of the game.

+As a designer, I want to add extra motives to the game, so that the player has a choice to their progression.

 # User stories for Additional Feature 3

 # User stories for Additional Feature 4